0xLeif/AppState/documentation/advanced-usage.md

 # Advanced Usage of AppState

-This guide covers advanced topics for using **AppState**, including Just-In-Time creation, preloading dependencies, and managing state and dependencies effectively.
+This guide covers advanced topics for using **AppState**, including Just-In-Time creation, preloading dependencies, managing state and dependencies effectively, and comparing **AppState** with **SwiftUI's Environment**.

 ## 1. Just-In-Time Creation